-But the real target of the US in the Korean War was the newly established People’s Republic of China, and its aircrafts repeatedly bombed Chinese cities and villages.
-This was Chinese border city Dandong after a US airstrike.
+But the real target of the US in the Korean War was the newly established People’s Republic of China, and its aircraft repeatedly bombed Chinese cities and villages.
+This was the Chinese border city of Dandong after a US airstrike.

 Granny Ma’s daughter and three nephews were killed by the Americans in the strike.

 Chinese peasants were angered over the war crimes committed by the US Air Force that sent strafing planes to shoot Chinese villagers at Gulouzi (古楼子).